ravindra-yadav-85/assignment-kafka-producer/README.md

  2. Maintained versioned history of all schemas
  3. RESTful interface for storing and retrieving
  4. Serializers that plug into Kafka clients
+ 5. Schema Registry lives outside of and separately from your Kafka brokers and clients
  ```